Template Syntax - Part 2 of 2

 Results of these expressions are used to populate corresponding chart series.

 All foreach, x, y, and size tags are removed from the chart title and chart series’ names.
+Consider the following example.
+Assume that you have the Manager and Contract classes defined in your application as follows.

 Given that managers is an enumeration of Manager instances, you can use the following template to represent total contract prices achieved by managers in a column chart.